haobinnan/shim-review/README.md

 What's the justification that this really does need to be signed for the whole world to be able to boot it:
 -------------------------------------------------------------------------------
 - Isoo wants to employ Secure Boot for building a trusted operating system from Shim to GRUB to the kernel to signed filesystem partitions.
 Secure Boot is the first step for this.
-- Isoo would like customers to be able to run Isoo’s Linux-based system on any amd64(64Bit) annd X86(32Bit) device without disabling Secure Boot.
+- Isoo would like customers to be able to run Isoo’s Linux-based system on any amd64(64Bit) and x86(32Bit) device without disabling Secure Boot.

 -------------------------------------------------------------------------------
 Who is the primary contact for security updates, etc.